nmeum/hii/README.md

 * Shortcut commands, e.g. `/j`.
 If you need them write yourself a shell script for mapping shortcut commands to real commands.

-While hii certainly has more features than ii it is still supposed to have a limit feature set and shouldn't ["expand until it can read mail"] [jwz's law].
+While hii has more features than ii it is still supposed to have a limit feature set and shouldn't ["expand until it can read mail"][jwz's law].

 ### Compatibility with ii